How to get your construction or trade company found online

 Even Sole Traders need a website

-The next major element is your website.
-Simply having one isn’t enough.
+The next major element for your tradesperson’s business is your website.
+Simply just having one isn’t enough.
 Having a weak one is worse than not having one at all.
 Owning a great looking, informative website will build trust, sell your business and spread your name.
 If you have the budget (and it doesn’t have to be a big one!), using a digital marketing agency like Shake & Speare to build a quality site for you will guarantee a quality, professional finish.

 Otherwise, you can try and build you own.
 There are some excellent site builders out there that are simple to use, such as WordPress or Wix, but that said, you’ll want to have a secure understanding of search engine optimisation if you want to be anywhere near the front page of Google.